paulfitz/catsql/README.md

 Examples
 --------

+Unless otherwise noted, all the flags demonstrated can be combined with each other.

+`catsql example.sqlite`

+Prints contents of entire database.
+Suitable for small databases :-)

+`catsql $DATABASE_URL --count`

+Prints number of rows in each table of the database.
+Suitable for medium databases whose rows can be counted without too much pain.

- * `catsql example.sqlite --limit 3`
+`catsql $DATABASE_URL --limit 3`

+Print 3 rows from every table in the database.
+Suitable for medium databases.

+`catsql $DATABASE_URL --table users`

+Print a single named table from the database.
+When the table is specified, a step of probing all tables in the database can be skipped, speeding things up.

- * `catsql $DATABASE_URL --table users --id 20`
+`catsql $DATABASE_URL --table users --id 20`

+Print row(s) with column `id` (or any other name) equal to 20 in the table called `users`.
+This is usable on large databases.
+The `--id 20` filter can also be written as `--value id=20`.
+This form is useful for columns whose name collides with another parameter of `catsql`.

+`catsql $DATABASE_URL --color green`

+Print row(s) with column `color` equal to `green` in any table.
+On large databases, it would be a good idea to specify the table(s) to look in, but on smaller databases it is convenient to let `catsql` figure that out.
+Tables without a column called `color` will be omitted from search.

- * `catsql $DATABASE_URL --table users --grep paul`
+`catsql $DATABASE_URL --table users --grep paul`

+Search all columns in the `users` table for the (case-insensitive) sequence `paul`.
+The search is done by a SQL query on the database server, but is nevertheless a relatively expensive operation - best for small to medium databases.

+`catsql $DATABASE_URL --grep paul`

+Search across the entire database - best for small databases :-).

+`catsql $DATABASE_URL --grep paul --csv`

+Output strictly in csv format, useful for piping into other tools such as `csvlook` in the `csvkit` package.

+`catsql $DATABASE_URL --sql "total < 1000"`

+Return rows matching a SQL condition across entire database.
+Tables for whih the condition makes no sense are omitted.
+Can be combined with all other flags, such as specifying the table(s), column values, etc.

- * `catsql $DATABASE_URL --table users --grep paul --edit` - edit whatever slice of the database you are viewing using your default `$EDITOR`.
+`catsql $DATABASE_URL --table users --grep paul --edit`

+Edit whatever slice of the database you are viewing using your default `$EDITOR`.
+Only a single table can be edited at a time, since it is edited strictly in CSV format, which is a single-table format.

- * `catsql postgres://foo:bar@thing.rds.amazonaws.com:5432/database` - if
-   you install the appropriate SqlAlchemy drivers, you can edit postgres, mysql, ... databases in your default `$EDITOR`.
+`catsql $DATABASE_URL --column id,first_name`

+Show just the `id` and `first_name` columns of any tables that have both those columns.

 Usage
 -----